Dexterzhao/CleanUpOurWorld/README.md

 ```sql
 ALTER TABLE table_name DROP COLUMN column_name;
 ```
-2. To reduce manual works that are simply some sqls with different table names, *SqlGenerator.py* is used to generate sqls for all your *.csv* files.
-The file generate sqls for using load_csv_file functions to import all the *.csv* files.
+2. To reduce manual works that are simply some sqls with different table names, *SqlGenerator.py* is used to generate sqls for all your *.csv* files to create maintable.
+The script generates sqls after all the *.csv* files imported by load_csv_file functions, these sqls can be executed using **cur.execute()** if further automation is needed, though the script only prints these sqls.

 Remember to change the **mypath** variable in the code to your own directory to find these *.csv* files.
 ```